AEHUSPHAM/Road-to-NLP/README.md

-# Road-to-NLP
+# Hello myself
-This is my repo for my studying path in the NLP world
+This repo is a starting point for you to follow your dream in the DL world, let try my best myself # 8/5/2021